 TASKS:

-Read and discuss how NUREG/CR-6410 applies to criticality safety with a qualified inspector or reviewer.
+Read and discuss how NUREG/CR-6410 applies to criticality safety with a qualified criticality safety inspector or reviewer.

-Discuss the event in 2006 with a qualified inspector or reviewer.
+Discuss the Nuclear Fuel Services elevator pit event in 2006 with a qualified criticality safety inspector or reviewer.
 Discuss the inspection reports (IR) IR 70-143/2006-006, IR 70-143/2006-011, IR 70-143/2006-012, and IR 70-143/2006-019, and enforcement actions that were taken.

-Discuss the Westinghouse Incinerator event in 2004 with a qualified inspector or reviewer.
-Discuss IR 70-1151/2004-001 and enforcement actions that were taken.
+Discuss the Westinghouse Incinerator event in 2004 and the Scrubber event in 2016 with a qualified criticality safety inspector or reviewer.
+Discuss IRs 70-1151/2004-001/2016-007 and enforcement actions that were taken.

-Discuss the B&W bandsaw event in 2009 with a qualified inspector or reviewer.
-Discuss IR 70-27/2009-006 and enforcement actions that were taken.
+Discuss the B&W bandsaw event in 2009 and the desiccant filter event in 2017 with a qualified criticality safety inspector or reviewer.
+Discuss IRs 70-27/2009-006/2017-007 and enforcement actions that were taken.

-Discuss with a qualified inspector or reviewer the Sequoyah fuels accidents in 1986 and 1992 after reading NUREGs 1198 and 1189.
+Discuss with a qualified criticality safety inspector or reviewer the Sequoyah fuels accidents in 1986 and 1992 after reading NUREGs 1198 and 1189.

-Discuss with a qualified inspector or reviewer the GE Near criticality event in 1991 after reading NUREG-1450.
+Discuss with a qualified criticality safety inspector or reviewer the General Electric (GE) Near criticality event in 1991 after reading NUREG-1450.

-Read the UO2 fires portion of the Fire Protection for Fuel Cycle Facilities Self-Study Course Manual (F-206S), and discuss with a fire safety inspector UO2 fires, and then discuss with a inspector or reviewer how fire safety and criticality safety interact.
+Read the UO2 fires portion of the Fire Protection for Fuel Cycle Facilities Self-Study Course Manual (F-206S), and discuss with a fire safety inspector UO2 fires, and then discuss with a criticality safety inspector or reviewer how fire safety and criticality safety interact.

-Review LA-13638 and discuss with a inspector or reviewer the United Nuclear- Wood River Junction accident in 1964.
+Review LA-13638 and discuss with a criticality safety inspector or reviewer the United Nuclear- Wood River Junction accident in 1964.

-Review LA-13638 and discuss with a inspector or reviewer the Y-12 accident in 1958.
+Review LA-13638 and discuss with a criticality safety inspector or reviewer the Y-12 accident in 1958.

-Review LA-13638 and discuss with a inspector or reviewer the fuel fabrication accident in Japan in 1999.
+Review LA-13638 and discuss with a criticality safety inspector or reviewer the fuel fabrication accident in Japan in 1999.
 Be able to discuss common failures that happen in all of the events.

-DOCUMENTATION: Fuel Facility Operations Inspector Technical Proficiency-Level Qualification Signature Card, Item NCS-5.
+DOCUMENTATION: Fuel Facility Operations Inspector Technical Proficiency-Level Qualification Signature Card, Item ISA-NCS-5.

 Fuel Facility Criticality Safety Inspector On-the-Job Activities